AnyLog-co/documentation/adding data.md

 There are 2 methods to deliver data to Operators in the network:
 1) Using a REST API - the client is not necessarily a member of the network, data is delivered using the PUT command.
-2) Using a WATCH directory -  The client is a a member of the network (The AnyLog software is installed ion the client).
+2) Using a WATCH directory -  The client is a a member of the network (the AnyLog software is installed ion the client).
 Adding data is by placing the data in the WATCH directory.

-## Data transfer to Operator with REST API
+## Data transfer using a REST API

 In this method, data is being transferred to a particular node in the network using a REST API.
 Depending on the configuration, the receiving node can operate as an Operator and host the data,
-or operate as a Publisher and transfers the data to Operator nodes that will host the data.
+or it can be configured to operate as a Publisher and transfers the data to one or more Operator nodes that will host the data.

 In both cases, the receiving node serves as a REST server waiting for incoming messages with data.